wduquette/pen/devnotes/To Do List.md

     - Add remaining `GraphicsContext` methods, as needed.
     - [ ] Line types (dash, dot, solid, at least)
 - `Stencil`
-    - [ ] Clear canvas to a particular color.
-        - Defaults to transparent
-        - Can be any color
-        - Client doesn't need to know canvas size.
-        - Doesn't affect computed bounds.
     - [ ] Shapes
         - [ ] Arrowheads
         - [ ] Polygons
         - [ ] Rounded rectangles
     - [ ] Position support for relevant shapes
+- `StencilBuffer`
+        - [ ] Support adding border, margin, to computed bounds.
+            - I.e., do the work so that the drawing doesn't need to worry about the margin at all.
+            - Either add a separate border and margin outside the canvas, or translate the content explicitly.
 - [ ] Tcl bindings
-    - [x] `font` for managing fonts
     - Update `stencil` for `Stencil` class, as features are added.
-        - [x] Add named font support
     - [ ] `pen` for `Pen` class
     - Enum commands?
 - JTcl